The Role of Cookies

 Cookies serve to:

-- measure and analyse how you use our site and how we can better meet your needs.
+- measure and analyze how can we meet your needs.

-- protect and remember your preferences and browsing habits so that you don’t have to re-type or repeat everything each time.
+- protect and remember your preferences and browsing clothes so that you do not have to re-type or repeat everything each time.

-You will see a banner at the top of our home page before we collect a single cookie from your computer.
-We’d rather do without the banner, but it’s the law.
+You will see a banner at the front of the page .
+We’d rather do without the banner, but it’s the law .

 Cookies, The Whole Story

 A cookie is a text document.
 Like a notebook, a registry, or a little diary, but for computers.
-Like a diary, you can write in it and read what’s already been written.
-Also like a diary, the information that you find there isn’t public, of course, it’s only shared between the person writing in it and you.
-The person writing in it is a bit like the perceptive concierge for a 5-Star Hotel on the French Riviera, super clean-cut with a suit and tie and shiny polished shoes.
+Like a diary, you can write and read what’s already been written.
+Also like a diary, the information that you find there is not public, of course, it’s only shared between the person writing in it and you.
+The person writing in the French Riviera, has a super-clean concierge for a 5-Star Hotel on the French Riviera.

-With excellent manners and acute attention to detail, the concierge of a 5-Star Hotel knows all your habits and quirks.
-His entire job is to anticipate your desires.
-So he is always watching you very closely, studying you, and making conversation to better understand you.
-He listens to your confessions, hanging on to your every word, taking all your comments into account and nodding understandingly when you state your needs.
-Always discreet, he makes note of what he learns about you in his diary.
-He understands that you are a rather early bird, that you don’t like the heat, and that you prefer SmartWater to Dasani (he agrees, of course, the taste is way better).
+With excellent manners and acute attention to detail, the concierge of 5-Star Hotel knows all your clothes and quirks.
+His whole job is to anticipate your desires.
+So he is always watching you closely, studying you, and making conversation to better understand you.
+He listens to your confessions, looking on your every word, Always discreet, he makes note of what he learns about you in his diary.
+He understands that you are a rather early bird, that you do not like the heat, and that you prefer SmartWater to Dasani (he agrees, of course, the taste is way better).
 He knows that you love your steak medium-rare, that you prefer Gamay-based wines but will settle for a glass of Pinot Noir, and that you like fresh flowers in your room in the morning.
-Everything is scribbled and archived in his little book, so that everything is ready when you come back to the same hotel the following year.

-When Trainline stores little files on your computer to collect information about your navigation, we’re playing the role of the 5-Star hotel concierge, but without the fancy costume.
+When we search for your information, we’re playing the role of the concierge, but without the fancy costume.